orbit-love/community-ruby-dev-orbit/README.md

-# DEV.to Interactions to Orbit Workspace
+# ⛔️ DEPRECATED: DEV.to Interactions to Orbit Workspace

+This repository is no longer recommended or maintained and it will soon be marked as archived in Github.
+Huge thanks to the original authors and contributors for providing this Github Actions template to our community.
+To add DEV.to interactions to your Orbit workspace, you can now request access to the DEV.to integration under `Workspace Settings > Integrations`.

+---

 ![Build Status](https://github.com/orbit-love/community-ruby-dev-orbit/workflows/CI/badge.svg)
 [![Gem Version](https://badge.fury.io/rb/dev_orbit.svg)](https://badge.fury.io/rb/dev_orbit)